bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 - _Domain events_: Notifications that something significant has happened within the domain.
 - _Domain services_: Stateless operations or business logic that don't naturally fit within an entity or value object.
 - _Interfaces_: Abstractions that define contracts for dependencies, enabling inversion of control and testability.
-- _Exceptions_: Domain-specific errors used to signal and handle invalid states or business rule violations.
+- _Results and Exceptions_: Domain-specific errors used to signal and handle invalid states or business rule violations.
 - _Enums_: Enumerations representing a fixed set of related constants, often used for domain concepts with limited options.

 #### Entities